Azure/azure-saas/README.md

 - [Permissions Service](src\Saas.Identity\Saas.Permissions) - Services utilized by the Admin services to determine action authorization
 - [Signup Application Web](src\Saas.SignupAdministration) - MVC web application for new Tenant signup
 - [SaaS Application Web](src\Saas.Application) - Razor application providing the SaaS service to registered tenants

+### ii.
+GitHub Workflows

+Yaml scripts [have been included](\.github\workflows) that define [GitHub workflow actions](https://docs.github.com/en/actions/using-workflows/about-workflows), including scripts which publish container images of your modules to the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+Read the corresponding [documentation](https://azure.github.io/azure-saas/resources/container-publishing/) for more information.

+### iii.
+Documentation Generation

+Documentation for the site is generated using [Hugo](https://gohugo.io/) and [Docksy](https://www.docsy.dev/).
+See [azure-saas-docs](docs/azure-saas-docs) to review setup instructions for generating documentation and the [project documentation](https://azure.github.io/azure-saas/resources/documentation-build-process/) for information on how the pages are built.

 ## 3. Contributing